mpolden/emacs.d/README.md

 * Don't take on too many responsibilities.
 I.e. I have tried and failed to use Emacs for email and RSS.

+## Version compatibility

+Lowest supported Emacs version is the one found in [Debian stable](https://packages.debian.org/stable/emacs).
+No guarantees for older versions.

 ## Setup

 Clone the repository: